 E. Provide Links to Non-Hypertext Versions of Hypertext Pages (printable formats)

 D. Finally, test your page in multiple browsers and on different computers with different monitor sizes, including a laptop.
 Every user’s experience will be different and you want to be sure they can view and access everything on your Web pages.
-It’s a good idea to buddy up with someone and check each other’s for content, spelling, grammar, working links and all graphics and functions visible and operating correctly.
+It’s a good idea to buddy up with someone and check each other’s work for content, spelling, grammar, working links and all graphics and functions visible and operating correctly.

 The Columbia Online MLA Style Guide is an excellent example of how to break up lots of material without losing the reader.
 The format of the Web site is attractive, well organized and packed with information.